Latest hack to test Biden's vow for consequences for Russia

 “These are all tough choices and the default position is to be cautious, which is why we keep getting whacked,” Lewis said.

-Associated Press writers Frank Bajak in Boston and Alan Suderman in Richmond contributed reporting.
+Associated Press writers Frank Bajak in Boston and Alan Suderman in Richmond, Virginia, contributed to this report.

 Credit: Evan Vucci